Special Education Teacher Interview Questions

 Question: Can you describe a recent lesson plan you created and implemented in the classroom?

 Explanation: This is an example of an operational question which the interviewer will ask to get a feel for your level of professionalism and ability to do the job for which you are interviewing.
 The best way to respond to this type of question is to provide a brief overview of the lesson plan, how you implemented it, and whether it was successful.
 You may also want to note anything you would do differently next time.

-Example: “I recently created a lesson plan for a small class of special education students that focused on improving their reading skills.
+Example: “I recently created a lesson plan for a small class of students with a disabilty that focused on improving their reading skills.
 The initial part of the plan included an assessment to determine each student’s reading level.
 I then created a schedule that included classroom instruction, group reading, individual reading, and tutoring.
-We were successful at elevating each student's reading level by approximately 20% and bringing the entire class up to a level comparable to their peers in the mainstream classes.”
+We were successful at elevating each student's reading level by approximately 20% and bringing the entire class up to a level comparable to their peers.”

 Question: Which teaching strategies do you use most often, and why do you prefer them?

 Explanation: This is yet another operational question, seeking to determine your competency in teaching and learn about the strategies you employ in your profession.
 Again, answer this question succinctly and directly, providing an example if it will help illustrate your point.

 Example: “The key strategy I employ in the classroom is empowerment.
 By this I mean providing students with both an opportunity to succeed as well as the chance to fail.
 If they succeed, I acknowledge this and praise them for their work.
 If they fail, I recognize their effort, determine the cause for the failure, and provide extra instruction for that particular skill.
 The key to this strategy is ensuring the students know that no matter what happens, I will be there to support them and help them ultimately succeed.”

 Question: What experience have you had with individualized education plans, and do you think they are effective?